Trails & Treasure Hunts in York – updated for 2022

 Turn today into a family adventure with Treasure Hunt York.
 See hidden gems and uncover clues all at your own pace.
-It works like WhatsApp so its interactive and all on your phones.
-Great for kids 8+ (£9.99 for adults, FREE for 15 & unders) Fun or your money back!
+It works like WhatsApp so it’s interactive and on your phone.
+Great for kids 8+.
+Fun or your money back!

 A trail exploring York’s chocolatey past, highlighting all the venues/landmarks that play a key role.
 This trail could extend to much more than a day if every venue was properly explored, so maybe a trail to spread out over a few visits into York.

-To honour this bit of history, there’s lot’s of fun newt facts along the main walkway outside M&S, Next and John Lewis & Partners.
-There’s also a number of stainless steel newts, which can be spotted around the entire Shopping Park.
-Get new spotting!!
+To honour this bit of history, there are lots of fun newt facts along the main walkway outside M&S and Next.
+There are also a number of stainless steel newts, which can be spotted around the entire Shopping Park.
+Get newt spotting!

-For the youngest visitors join Monty the Monkey for a tour of the cathedral, spotting the Minster’s fun and quirky features along the way.
+For the youngest visitors join Monty the Monkey for a tour of the Minster, spotting fun and quirky features along the way.

 Those aged 7+ can collect a Treasure Trail to help them find special details around the cathedral which tell stories from the Minster’s rich history.

-Both trails can be collected from our Welcome Desks or downloaded using the links above.
+Both trails can be collected from the Welcome Desks or downloaded using the links above.

-Designed as learning resources for educational visit, these trails and treasure hunts are perfect for encouraging children of different ages to explore and engage with all the displays and resources on offer at the railway museum.
-Click the links below for the PDF trails which you can download/print prior to your visit.
+Designed as learning resources for an educational visit, the trails and treasure hunts at the Railway Museum are perfect for encouraging children of different ages to explore and engage with all the displays and resources on offer at the railway museum.

 “Accept challenges, battle against your friends and family, and team up to win badges with our new app, Treasure Hunters (recommended for ages 5+).
 Create a unique tour of the museum that changes every time you play.
 Then continue the fun at home and make connections between our amazing collection and the objects you use every day.
 It’s free to download and taking part is as easy as taking a photo.
 Get ready to explore, snap and score!”